rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

         topologyKey: kubernetes.io/hostname
 ```

-Furthermore, the [Kubernetes ServiceTypes](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) are managed also by the OpenShift Ingress Operator.
-In this case the default ingresscontroller,deployed and manages a LoadBalancer Service Type (router-default svc) and a ClusterIP Service Type (router-internal-default svc).
+Furthermore, the [Kubernetes ServiceTypes](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) are also managed by the OpenShift Ingress Operator.
+In this case, the default ingresscontroller deploys and manages a LoadBalancer Service Type (router-default svc) and a ClusterIP Service Type (router-internal-default svc).

 The LoadBalancer Service Type in AWS, deploys and manages an AWS ELB (Classic LoadBalancer type) for each ingresscontroller defined: